-More importantly, you will get the care that you need in order to make a recovery.
+More importantly, you will get the care that you need to make a recovery.
 As the victim in this situation, we will be pursuing compensation for your medical bills; therefore, it is important that you keep your stress down about your medical bills and simply focus on making a full recovery as soon as possible.
 We will worry about the financial impacts.

 Hire a Lawyer

-From the moment you hire the Fasig | Brooks team, our law firm will handle every communication possible, and advise you on how to proceed with any steps you must do on your own (such as your independent medical exam), and all of the other many aspects of Jacksonville Florida personal injury cases.
+From the moment you hire the Fasig | Brooks team, our law firm will handle every communication possible and advise you on how to proceed with any steps you must do on your own (such as your independent medical exam) and all of the other many aspects of Jacksonville Florida personal injury cases.